 “How would you like it if I told management about this?”
 She said in a threatening way.

-“I am fine with that.”
-I said.
-“How you you like it if I told them you take the pancake batter home at the end of your shift?”
+“I am fine with that,” I said.
+“How would you like it if I told them you take the pancake batter home at the end of your shift?”

 “Go away now please.”